AnharHussainMiah/grind/README.md

-  task       Run a custom task as defiend in the grind.yml, e.g grind task clean integrity  Create the integrity file or validate one for plugins/packages test       Run Tests help       Print this message or the help of the given subcommand(s)
+  task       Run a custom task as defiend in the grind.yml, e.g grind task clean integrity  Create the integrity file or validate one for plugins/packages test       Run Tests bundle     Packages compiled classes and all dependency jars into a single runnable JAR, also known as a "Fat Jar" or "Uberjar" help       Print this message or the help of the given subcommand(s)

 Options: